Toll Brothers Announces New Boutique Luxury Home Community Coming Soon to Greenville, South Carolina

-/EIN News/ -- GREENVILLE, S.C., April 24, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced its newest community, Wrenfield, is coming to the Piedmont, South Carolina area in fall 2023.
+GREENVILLE, S.C., April 24, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced its newest community, Wrenfield, is coming to the Piedmont, South Carolina area in fall 2023.
 Wrenfield is a boutique luxury home community featuring just 32 estate-sized home sites located 11 miles from Downtown Greenville with convenient access to South Carolina Highway 81 and Interstate Highway 85.

 Wrenfield offers the space and serenity of estate-sized home sites in a quiet setting that is easily accessible to Downtown Greenville.
 Featuring an array of single-family home designs with modern, open floor plans, Wrenfield brings Toll Brothers quality and craftsmanship to this tranquil locale.
 The community is close to sought-after schools and abundant opportunities for fun and recreation, from parks and trails to the popular Powdersville YMCA just steps from the community.
 Home buyers will also enjoy proximity to nearby shopping, dining, arts, and entertainment.